isomerpages/singhealth-ermcs/_registration/Registration.md

 **General Public** (i.e. do not fall under the "Public Service/Public Healthcare" group) are entitled to our **Early Bird discount**.
 Read below for more details.

 ##### Early Bird Discount
-Get to enjoy 20% Early Bird discount\* if you register by 3 April 2024.
+Enjoy 20% Early Bird discount\* if you register by 3 April 2024.
 <br>**For General Public only*

 ##### Group Registration &amp; Group Discount